 Ben Dugan, CFI - President, National Coalition of Law Enforcement & Retail

 If this temporary decriminalization becomes permanent, retailers are going to be faced with a new wave of subjects and increasing loss.
 So the retailers that get through the decriminalization of shoplifting the best with their bottom-line still intact will be the ones that are bold and continue to invest in technologies that enable them to identify, deter, and prevent malicious loss more effectively.
 They will be able to change the risk-reward trade-off from targeting their organization.
 Technology is now more important than ever before to help retailers and LP teams work smarter, not harder.

 While there has been investment into traditional areas of loss prevention (cameras, guards, and product packaging), we believe there needs to be further technology investment into the other “zones of influence” and having a connected technology ecosystem across all zones of influence to stop crime for good.
 Advanced technologies like non-scan identification, video analytics, and retail crime intelligence will be some of the keys to underpin an effective loss prevention strategy.

-It’s going to be critical for our industry associations (NRF, RILA, CLEAR, LPRC to name a few) to continue their efforts of lobbying our governments to prevent further decriminalization occurring.
+It’s going to be critical for our industry associations (NRF, RILA, CLEAR, LPRC to name a few) to continue their efforts of lobbying our governments to prevent further decriminalization occurring with effective crime intelligence.
 But it is also an opportunity for retailers to better cooperate with law enforcement to target ORC, which has the biggest impact on the bottom line.
 In this decriminalized world of shoplifting, retailers must get better at aggregating cases, enterprise-wide (and retail industry-wide) in real-time to change the risk-reward trade-off for criminal behavior.
 Retailers will need a platform to easily identify ORC and then collaborate with law enforcement around the country that goes above and beyond the historically established relationships of your team.
 It needs to be systematic.
 This is an industry-wide connected community approach.
 It’s a paradigm shift for the United States but it’s needed to address the rapidly changing retail crime environment that lies ahead.